Can you get a divorce & still own property together? Guide to divorce & house ownership

 Reading time: 3 mins

-Divorce, when you own a house, can seem a little complicated, but it doesn’t need to be.
-There are a few reasons why you may want to still own a house with your ex when you separate.
+Divorce and house ownership can seem a little complicated, but it doesn’t need to be.
+There are a few reasons why, when you divorce joint property ownership may be the best option available.
 The three most common reasons are:

-• You have kids and want to keep the family home but one person can’t take over the mortgage in their sole name, so they need their ex to remain on the mortgage agreement
+• You have kids and want to keep the family home, but one person can’t take over the mortgage in their sole name.
+In this case, joint ownership of property after divorce is therefore necessary for the mortgage agreement to be upheld

 • You don’t want to sell the property yet and would rather keep the property/properties as an asset